maxpou/maxpou.fr/content/posts/2021/2021-10-05-RSI/index.md

 - a basic chair that can't be adjusted
 - a very small desk where my arm can't rest
-- Apple Magic trackpad.
-I only use one screen and I constantly use the trackpad to switch between desktops.
-And doing long travel is bad.
+- the Apple Magic trackpad.
+As I only use one screen, I constantly use the trackpad to switch between desktops.
+Doing long key travel is bad.

 Also, because of the bad equipment, my wrist was "broken" instead of being straight.